-As noted previously, the IPHC sees no compelling reason to retain this fishery's current 'derby-style' management structure, and a number of substantial advantages in shifting to a management system that reduces the concentration of fishing effort and eliminates or reduces the race to fish, including the safety of
+As noted previously, the IPHC sees no compelling reason to retain this fishery's current 'derby-style' management structure, and a number of substantial advantages in shifting to a management system that reduces the concentration of fishing effort and eliminates or reduces the race to fish, including the safety of fishery participants.
+We acknowledge that further change beyond that which is contemplated for 2019, such as shifting to either a limited-entry or quota-share fishery, requires active engagement on the part of the PFMC and NOAA-Fisheries.
+Thus, we request to continue discussion toward that goal during 2018 and 2019.

 COMMISSIONERS:

 ROBERT ALVERSON

-SEATTLE, WA
+SEATTLE; WA

-JAMES BALSIGER
+JANKES BALSIGER

 JUNEAU, AK

-LINDA BEHNKEN
+LINDA BEHNIKEN

 SITKA, AK

 NEIL DAVIS

 VANCOUVER, BC

 ROBERT DAY

-OTTAWA, ON
+O'TTAWA, ON

 PAUL RYALL

 VANCOUVER, BC